By Anya Shukla

 Q: What do you look for in the artists you bring to the space?

 A: I just pick artists whose work I like.
 I go, “Oh my god, their artwork is so cool!”
 And I just reach out.
 It's weird, because I'll cold email these people, but almost everybody says, “I would totally love to do a show there!”

 I do intentionally pair artists together, though.
 The Black arts community is kinda small here in Seattle, so I want to make sure I spread people out over time, and I want to really nurture their practice.
 Our goal later is to have artist-in-residence space: we’ll give an artist space for three months, give them materials, and they develop their work and show it at Wa Na Wari.

 Q: On that note, what are your future plans for Wa Na Wari?

-Another plan is changing our lease from single-family zoning to a community center.
-This is a really expensive process and why most organizations like ours close, so we think it’s really important that we change our lease, then advocate for other POC organizations who might find this red tape impossible.
+Another plan is changing our zoning from single-family zoning to a community center.
+This is a really expensive process and why most organizations like ours close, so we think it’s really important that we change our zoning, then advocate for other POC organizations who might find this red tape impossible.

 These are really big dreams, though.
 Sometimes I’m like, “Can this happen?”... and then I think, “Sure, why not?”

 This interview has been edited and condensed for clarity.